SuyaSaju/UBahn-Backend-API/SubmissionReadMe.md

 - [X] Improved the table creation code in [index](src/models/index.js)as it had duplicate logic, now it is easier to config the table creation process
 - [X] Instead of referring the hardcoded table names, those are used from existing models
-- [X] Added how to create a new service section on Readme, so that next services can be created easily as the code is now more generic.
+- [X] Added `Dev Guide` section in Readme, so that next services can be created easily as the code is now more generic.
 - [X] Created the index on table where it is needed